poo92/AdraFullTest_FrontEnd/README.md

   3. To run the project : au run
   4. To check the frontend with locally running backend change the BASE_URL in /src/custom/urlconfig.js file.
-  5. To build and deploy the project : au build --env prod Then copy the file index.html and the folder /scripts to the main deployment folder on your server.
+  5. To build and deploy the project : au build --env prod Then copy the file index.html and the scripts folder to the main deployment folder on your server.